Acid Reflux: Causes & Self Care Remedies

 - Dry, sore or irritated throat.

 The opening to the stomach closes as soon as food passes through.
-If the opening does not close - often due to overeating - the stomach will over produce acid to try and deal with the problem, causing the acid to leak up into the oesophagus.
+If the opening does not close - often due to overeating - the stomach will over produce acid to try and deal with the problem, causing the acid to leak up into the esophagus.

 A hiatal hernia can also cause acid reflux.
 This is a condition in which part of the stomach is pushed up through the diaphragm and into the chest.